top of page

 Three images show Dorrigo National Park: a cascading waterfall, misty treetops, and towering trees with dense green foliage.

-The birthday celebrations continued as we ventured among the dense, misty greens of the rainforest trees and the waterfalls of the Dorrigo National Park.
+The birthday celebrations continued as we ventured among the dense, misty greens of the rainforest trees and the waterfalls of Dorrigo National Park.

 Four people smiling on a scenic lookout at Gondwana Rainforests, Australia.
 Lush green hills and blue sky in the background.